Wondering where to eat in Melbourne when you visit? No offence to the rest of the world, but Melbourne has THE best food scene.

 Poke the Bear (2A Mitchell St, Northcote) – Café – Cute little café with yummy smoothies and juices and all-day breakfast $$

-Moon Dog World (32 Chifley Dr, Preston) – Brewery – Ignore the industrial area that this brewery is in, because once you’re inside it’s a whole different world.
+Moon Dog World (32 Chifley Dr, Preston) – Brewery – Ignore the industrial area because once you’re inside the brewery it’s a whole different world.
 The expansive place resembles a tiki bar with its separate bar areas and pool (not for swimming) $$

 A1 Bakery (643-645 Sydney Rd, Brunswick) – Lebanese bakery – Come here for delicious breads, pizzas and baklava $